cilium/cilium/Documentation/contributing/release/stable.rst

 #.
 Add the generated release notes in the ``CHANGELOG.md`` file

 #.
+Create a new project named "X.Y.Z+1" to automatically track the backports
+   for that particular release. `Direct Link: <https://github.com/cilium/cilium/projects/new>`_

+#.
+Update the project URL for the respective release in file ``.github/cilium-actions.yml``

+#.
 Add all modified files using ``git add`` and create a pull request with the
    title ``Prepare for release v1.0.3``.
 Add the backport label to the PR which corresponds to the branch for which the release is being performed, e.g.